Upplication/node-dafuq/README.md

 [![dafuq][dafuq-logo]](http://i1.kym-cdn.com/photos/images/newsfeed/000/290/698/c3e.jpg)

-dafuq allows you to create an api that executes files on the os command line (via `child_process.exec`) and returns the output generated through a JSON API.
+dafuq allows you to create an API that executes files on the os command line (via `child_process.exec`) and returns the output generated through a JSON API.

 ## dafuq(opts)